 Laboratory science courses.
 Courses that contain a substantial amount of work including exercises, techniques, and sample-handling relevant to the course discipline.
 The lab portion of these courses is usually site-specific and supervised.
 For current lab information, contact the Centre for Science.

 Late Examination Request.
 A request for an exam that has been received after the exam request deadline but before the student’s contract end date.
 In such cases the late examination request fee is applied.
-Undergraduate Exam Request and Completion Policy.
+See the late exam request section of the Calendar.

 Letter of Permission.
 A document permitting an AU credential student to take one or more courses at another post-secondary institution for credit toward the student’s AU program.
 More information.

 Lost Examination Reimbursement.
-When a written exam is deemed lost by AU, and the student is re-tested, the student may be issued a refund to compensate for additional costs they may incur.
+When a written exam is believed lost by AU, and the student is re-tested, the student may be issued a refund to compensate for additional costs they may incur.
 The reimbursement amount of the refund will not exceed the Lost Exam Reimbursement amount.
+See the Lost Exam Policy for more information.

 Major.
 A designated focus of study within a four-year program discipline such as the Bachelor of Arts, Anthropology Major; or the Bachelor of Science, Human Science Major.

 Moodle.
-An acronym for AU’s learning management software; a tool for learning online.
+AU’s learning management software; a tool for learning online.
 Moodle allows students to interact with their tutor and other students, participate in forums for online discussions between instructors and students, and access the library, digital reading rooms, and other research resources.
-Many AU courses are available in Moodle.

 Multiple Examination Request.
 This is an exam request for a previously unwritten examination, which has been returned to the University by the AU approved invigilator.
-Students are assessed a multiple examination fee each time an exam is returned unwritten and is requested again.
-Refer also to Unwritten/Multiple Examinations.
+See also to Unwritten/Multiple Examinations.

 No area of study indicates that a course cannot be used to fulfill an area of study requirement in a program.
 The course may, however, fulfill part of the overall degree requirements if it is appropriate to the program.